oniatsu/HotSwitch-HS/README.md

 Check these.

-- If a keybind you set is not enabled, open Hammerspoon console and check some error messages.
+- If the keybind you set is not enabled, open Hammerspoon console and check some error messages.
 First, click Hammerspoon's menubar icon.
 Second, click `Console...`.
-- If you want to clear HotSwtich-HS's all settings, execute code `hotswitchHs.clearSettings()` at `~/.hammerspoon/init.lua`.
 - Update HotSwtich-HS. `cd ~/.hammerspoon/hotswitch-hs && git pull`

 ## Known issues